(Review) Room007 Select Sol Madrid

 - Breakfast is served at a cafe around the corner for an extra fee of €3 per person (if you’re the kind of traveler who leaves the hotel very early to explore the city on foot, like me, breakfast included isn’t really that important since you probably won’t benefit from it anyway.
 However, having this option is nice on check out day, for example.);

-- When booking a room, pay attention to the description of the types of rooms available (although all of them have the same common features, the room size and location may vary according to the selected price point);
+- When booking a room, pay attention to the description of the types of rooms available (although all of them have the same standard features, the room size and location may vary according to the selected price point);

 - The hotel is surrounded by cafes, restaurants, bars, and supermarkets, so it takes less than five minutes (literally, turning a corner) to find a place to eat out or have a glass of tinto de verano (to all the people cringing at the idea of drinking red wine with ice cubes and orange soda, when in Madrid…);

 - Room007 Select Sol is within walking distance of the following Metro stations: Opera (2 minutes), Sol (5 minutes), Callao (5 minutes);

 - Nearby neighborhoods, within walking distance: La Latina (12 minutes), Barrio de las Letras – Plaza de Santa Ana (11 minutes), Chueca (20 minutes);

 - Distance to points of interest: El Real (2 minutes, walking distance), Plaza de Oriente (3 minutes, walking distance), Museu Nacional Centro de Arte Reina Sofia (by Metro, from Sol to Atocha), Museu del Prado (by Metro, from Opera to Banco de España), Museu Thyssen-Bornemisza (by Metro, from Opera to Banco de España);